 Conclusion

-System design interviews reward structured thinking, scale awareness, and trade-off analysis.
+system design interviews reward structured thinking, scale awareness, and trade-off analysis.
 Use the 6-step framework every time: clarify, estimate, API, high-level design, deep dive, bottlenecks.

 Combine this with the technical interview preparation guide and coding interview guide.
 Optimize your resume with the TailorCV ATS score checker and practice with the mock interview tool.